SCABIES

 • If you experience the symptoms described above or suspect that you have scabies, you should consult a doctor immediately.

 • Scabies can be treated effectively by medication referred to as scabicides.
-They are usually applied to the skin in the form of creams, sprays or ointments.
+They are usually applied to the skin in the form of creams or ointments.
 In some cases, an oral medication can be taken in the form of tablets.

-• Change the clothing, underwear as well as the towels and bedding of ill persons once a day and wash them at a minimum temperature of 60°C. Objects with prolonged body contact such as shoes or cuddly toys that cannot be washed or cleaned should be stored in a dry place in sealed plastic bags at temperatures above 21°C for at least three days.
-Upholstered furniture can be cleaned with the vacuum cleaner or should not be used for at least two days.
+• The clothing, underwear, towels and bed linen from those affected by scabies should be washed at a minimum of 50 °C. Objects with prolonged physical contact, such as shoes or cuddly toys, which cannot be washed or cleaned, should be stored in a dry place in sealed plastic bags for three days at a minimum temperature of 21 °C. Upholstered furniture can be cleaned with a vacuum cleaner or should not be used for at least two days.

-• Scabies is subject to the regulations of the German Prevention of Infection Act.
-Children and adults diagnosed with or suspected to have scabies are temporarily prohibited from attending or working at community facilities such as schools or nurseries.
+• The regulations set out in the German Protection against Infection Act apply in the case of scabies.
+Children and adults with or suspected of having scabies are temporarily prohibited from attending or working at community facilities such as schools or nurseries.
 Affected persons must inform the community facility of the diagnosed or suspected infection.

-• The community facility will notify the competent health authority of the diagnosed or suspected infection.
-The competent health authority or the attending doctor will determine when the affected person may resume attending or working at the community facility.
+• The community facility will inform the responsible health authority of the diagnosed or suspected infection.
+The health authority or the attending doctor will determine when the affected person may resume attending or working at the community facility.

 How can I protect myself?

-• Safety precautions are usually almost impossible to take, since itch mites can be transmitted without being noticed before any symptoms appear.
+• Safety precautions are usually almost impossible to take as itch mites can be transmitted without being noticed before any symptoms appear.

-• If you cannot avoid contact with patients, for example when caring for children or persons in need of care, you should wear long-sleeved clothing and disposable gloves.
+• If physical contact with sufferers cannot be avoided, for example when caring for children or people in need of care, you should wear long-sleeved clothing and disposable gloves.
+Then wash your hands and arms thoroughly.
+Thoroughly clean your fingernails in particular.

 Where can I find out more?

 Your local health authority can provide you with further advice and information.
-They will also have the latest information and be very experienced in dealing with the disease.
+It has information on the latest situation and a wealth of experience in dealing with the infection